12 of My Favorite Amazing European Cities

 I’m sorry that I missed the Catedral de Sevilla — the grand cathedral.

-It looks grand, gorgeous and worthy of a couple of hours.
+It looks incredible and worthy of a couple of hours.

 Next time!